Overview

 ripgrep, and git-diff — and hands all of it to the second layer: the

-Brain (claude -p), which writes the actual prose critique.
+Brain (claude -p), which writes the actual prose code review.
 The rubric

 hits and tool output are its evidence; the Brain decides what's worth saying